 Your Role as a Law & Human Rights Intern in South Africa

 Law & Human Rights interns should expect to work from 8.30am to 4.30pm from Monday to Thursday and then 8.30 to 1.00pm on Fridays.
-All interns need to show a good level of initiative; how much you get out of this experience is related to what you are prepared to put in.
-If you show initiative and get involved, ask questions, and make an impact on their supervisors, you will gain a great deal out of the experience.
+All interns need to show a good level of initiative.
+How much you get out of this experience is related to what you are prepared to put in.
+If you show initiative and get involved, ask questions, and make an impact on your supervisors, you will gain a great deal out of the experience.

-The Projects Abroad Human Rights Office closes over the Christmas and New Year period, from the 23 December – 2 January.
-This is due to the courts, Parliament, and our project partners being closed for the vacation.
+The Projects Abroad Human Rights Office closes over the Christmas and New Year period, from the December 23rd – January 2nd.
+This is due to the courts, parliament, and our project partners being closed for the vacation.